 It’s directed by Herman Yau, who’s made 70 feature films, of which I was aware of exactly zero.
 One of his more popular films, at least according to IMDb ratings, is “The Legend is Born: Ip Man,” which was released in 2010, and seemed designed to capitalize on the success of the Donnie Yen “Ip Man” series.
-This is the sequel to that one, and, yeah, same.
+This is the sequel to that one.
 Meanwhile, its star, Anthony Wong, is hardly a kung fu master and claims to have been drunk when he accepted the offer.

 But it’s good.
 This Ip Man is older, his stomach troubles more pronounced.
-His wife comes and goes, dies quickly, and he embarks upon a polite, discreet affair with a nightclub singer, Miss Jenny (Zhao Chuchu), which scandalizes his students.
+His wife comes and goes, dies quickly, and he embarks upon a discreet affair with a nightclub singer, Miss Jenny (Zhao Chuchu), which scandalizes his students.
 The movie is as much about his students as him.
 He is the calm center of a flurry of activities and outsized emotions.

 Did no one make a movie about Ip Man until 2008?
 Is that right?
 There was nothing, and then there was everything:

 - 2010: “Ip Man 2,” with Donnie Yen

 - 2010: “The Legend is Born: Ip Man,” with To Yu-hang